TrueSelph/poll_manager_interact_action/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the jivas DeepDocClientAction.
+about: Suggest an idea for the jivas PollManagerInteractAction.
 title: "[Feature Request]: "
 labels: ''
 assignees: ''